hagabbar/vitamin_c/sphinx/quickstart.rst

                                                 plot_corner=True)

-* The function will now return a set of samples (by default it will return 10000 per timeseries) and the true source parameter values for each timeseries.
+* The function will now return a set of samples from the posterior per timeseries(default is 10000) and the true source parameter values for each timeseries.

 * Since we set the option plot_corner=True, you will also find a corner plot in the same directory as we ran the code under the title 'vitamin_example_corner.png'.